tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

   some of interested keys into this textfield, you can see the value of key like `key=value`.

+* **Anonymize IP address**
+  It will mask the last three digits of IP address when it is recorded into the log.

 = Cache settings =

 * **Number of entries**